leonor-morgado/YeastExM/README.md

 # YeastExM
 ExM tools database: Here we provide .stl models for 3D printed ExM sample preparation tools.
-We used this tools to realize Yeast ExM as described here:
+We used these tools to realize Yeast ExM as described here:

 **"Expansion microscopy on Saccharomyces cerevisiae"**